Fribyter/eMart-backend/README.md

 ## Gateway Server Zuul

-Gateway for microservies that includes JWT and role based access
+Gateway for microservies that includes spring security and JWT with role based access

 Port: 8093